Pest Control in Phoenix, AZ

 Four main species of termite inhabit the Phoenix area – Desert subterranean termites, Arid-land subterranean termites, Western Drywood termites, and Desert Dampwood termites.

 Desert subterranean termites are prevalent all year round but are particularly active during our rainy season from July through September.
+If you find termites in your home then make sure you get the right termite control to get rid of them.

 They need only a tiny space about 1/32″ in concrete or brick to gain access to walls, roofing or other wood structure of your home.
 Here they will build mud tubes for traveling to and from timber food sources, either dropping from ceilings or rafters or climbing from subfloors under buildings.